Discrete stress-energy tensor in the loop O(n) model

 In this part of the appendix we review the results concerning discrete s-holomorphicity (strong holomorphicity) of the fermionic observable, contruct the full-plane fermionic observable on the honeycomb lattice and compute its singularity.
-We start by defining the notion of discrete s-holomorphicity.
-Then we formulate the result that the fermionic observable is s-holomorphic everywhere except for the origin.
+We start by formulating the result that the fermionic observable is s-holomorphic everywhere except for the origin.
 Such a function is unique up to a multiplicative constant.
-It can be constructed by its projections which are equal to particular linear combinations of the discrete Green's functions (see~\cite{KenWil11}).
+It can be constructed by its projections which are equal to particular linear combinations of the discrete Green's functions (see~\cite{KenWil15}).
 Knowing the asymptotic of the Green's function, one can easily compute the asymptotic of the fermionic observable.
 This gives the constant~$\tfrac{\sqrt{3}}{2\pi}$ in Theorem~\ref{thm:convergence-fermions}.

-\begin{definition} Let~$\Omega$ be a discrete domain drawn on the regular hexagonal grid and~$F$ be a complex-valued function defined on (a subset of) the set of medial vertices (aka midedges)~$z_e$ of~$\Omega$.
-We say that~$F$ is an \emph{s-holomorphic function}, if one has